tiagosr/thunk_tank/README.md

 Should you find this code useful, I wouldn't mind a little shoutout on your commit message or on twitter.
 Something like this:
 ```
-My project was saved from infinite headaches by @tiagosr's thunk_thank.
+My project was saved from infinite headaches by @tiagosr's thunk_tank.
 Thanks!
 ```
 would be much appreciated =)